-Furthermore, resource exploration potential exists along the open continuous six (6) kilometre long La Cigarra mineralized system.
+Northair's technical team continues to conduct geological mapping, soil, rock and stream sediment sampling on a number of target locations within the enlarged La Cigarra concession package and this work has demonstrated that further resource exploration potential exists along the open continuous six (6) kilometre long La Cigarra mineralized system.
 This potential is in part supported by soil sampling along trend of the system, comprising the La Borracha Zone to the north (where nine (9) drill holes have intercepted silver mineralization) and the Las Venadas Zone to the south.

-Northair's technical team continues to conduct geological mapping, soil, rock and stream sediment sampling on a number of target locations within the enlarged La Cigarra concession package.
-An area of particular interest is the southern extension of the mineralized trend south of Las Carolinas, where prospecting and rock sampling has extended the known silver bearing quartz veining and stockwork upwards of three (3) kilometres.
 This trend includes the Las Venadas Zone, located 500 metres south of Las Carolinas.
 This target area has returned important silver values over an area of approximately 230 metres by 90 metres, including a rock chip sample returning 2.5 metres of 233.0 g/t silver.
 In March 2013, Northair reported additional results from the mapping and sampling program, which confirmed the discovery of two other zones located in the southern extension known as La Soledad and Las Chinas.

-La Soledad, situated approximately 500 meters south of Las Venadas, contains a number of large mine dumps and historic mine workings that exploited a series of silver bearing quartz veins.
+La Soledad, situated approximately 500 metres south of Las Venadas, contains a number of large mine dumps and historic mine workings that exploited a series of silver bearing quartz veins.
 Although sampling here reported only moderate silver values, the scope of the historic mine workings are comparable to those found within the Las Carolinas Zone.
 Much of the area is covered, but soil sampling has defined a broad lead anomaly, supporting the possibility that the mineralized system does underlie the covered area.

-Las Chinas is located approximately 1,000 meters south of La Soledad and is comprised of a number of historic mine workings that apparently exploited silver bearing quartz-calcacite veins.
+Las Chinas is located approximately 1,000 metres south of La Soledad and is comprised of a number of historic mine workings that apparently exploited silver bearing quartz-calcite veins.
 Northair has thus far mapped and sampled 600 metres of this structure.
-Sampling yielded relatively low silver values with the exception of three significantly anomolous samples, with a reported high of up to 458 g/t over 0.90 metres.
+Sampling yielded relatively low silver values with the exception of three significantly anomalous samples, with a reported high of up to 458 g/t over 0.90 metres.
 This area is defined by a significant lead-zinc soil anomaly and anomalous gold values.
 The Company plans further sampling and mapping here with the objective of defining drill targets.

 The work done to date in the southern extension of the La Cigarra structure has demonstrated a robust mineralized system with numerous drill targets.
 The permissive geology and attractive surface sampling results present a compelling opportunity to expand the known resource.
-The Company is presently prioritizing target areas for a proposed fiscal 2014 drilling program.
+The Company is presently prioritizing target areas for a future proposed drilling program.

-Northair is also planning further metallurgical testing to confirm the process flow sheet and metallurgical performance of material from both the San Gregorio and Las Carolinas zones.
+Northair is also preparing for further metallurgical testing to confirm the process flow sheet and metallurgical performance of material from both the San Gregorio and Las Carolinas zones.
 During the most recent testing, announced in October of 2012, the Company collected samples from the San Gregorio Zone and classified the material into sulphide and oxide material.
 A flotation and cyanide leaching flow sheet was developed in order to achieve optimum recovery of silver and base metals.